-Helping people learn how to satisfy their basic psychological needs represents a key element in coping with and manage stress and maintain their vitality in stressful situations.
+Helping people learn how to satisfy their basic psychological needs represents a key element in coping with and managing stress and maintaining their vitality in stressful situations.
 In this research, we aimed to use activities that facilitate the experience of need satisfaction and implement an intervention fulfilling this objective, in accord with SDT recommendations (Ryan & Deci, 2017).
 With this objective in mind, we pursued two goals during the stressful situation of the novel coronavirus outbreak spreading.
-First, we hypothesized the effectiveness of basic psychological need-satisfying activities intervention to increase the experience of need satisfaction, autonomous self-regulation, and subjective vitality of the participants in the experimental condition.
-Second, we hypothesized that participants in the experimental condition decrease their experience of need frustration, controlled self-regulation, amotivation, and perceived stress than the participants in the control condition.
+First, we hypothesised the effectiveness of a basic psychological need-satisfying activities intervention to increase the experience of need satisfaction, autonomous self-regulation, and subjective vitality of the participants in the experimental condition relative to the participants in the no-intervention control condition.
+Second, we hypothesised that participants in the experimental condition would decrease their experience of need frustration, controlled self-regulation, amotivation, and perceived stress compared with the participants in the control condition.
 Consistent with expectations, generally, the effects of the activities to satisfy basic needs were successful.
-The results showed that participants in the experimental condition displayed significantly higher need satisfaction and lesser need frustration, than were participants in the control condition.
-These results are consistent with the SDT proposition (Ryan & Deci, 2017) - that is, activities that create a climate to fulfill basic needs for autonomy, competence, and relatedness result in positive outcomes in two ways, first, it can result in the experience of need satisfaction and, second, it can prevent or decrease the experience of need frustration.
+The results showed that participants in the experimental condition displayed significantly higher need satisfaction and lesser need frustration than participants in the control condition.
+These results are consistent with the SDT proposition (Ryan & Deci, 2017)-that is, activities that create a climate to fulfill basic needs for autonomy, competence, and relatedness result in positive outcomes in two ways; first, they can result in the experience of need satisfaction and, second, they can prevent or decrease the experience of need frustration.
 We found that the satisfaction of basic needs is essential for greater well-being, and reduces stress, in a stressful situation.
-Thus, the activities that help individuals to satisfy their basic needs not only decrease the experience of need frustration and psychological distress (Weinstein et al., 2016), but also help to experience need satisfaction and greater well-being.
+Thus, the activities that help individuals to satisfy their basic needs not only decrease the experience of need frustration and psychological distress (Weinstein et al., 2016), but also help them experience need satisfaction and greater well-being.

 The results showed that autonomous self-regulation increased from pretest to posttest in the experimental condition.
 Participants in the experimental condition also reported higher autonomous self-regulation relative to participants in the control condition.
-The interpretation is, generally, the effect of need-satisfying activities or somewhat a self-support approach to satisfy basic needs was similar with previous research that has found support from social agents (e.g., teachers and managers) positively affect people's autonomous regulation and positive outcomes (e.g., Behzadnia, Mohammadzadeh, & Ahmadi, 2019; Slemp, Kern, Patrick, & Ryan, 2018).
-In other words, when individuals feel that they could choose an activity and freely make decisions about it, feel effective in doing that, and help others in doing the activities, they enjoy the activity and put importance on doing that activity, and thus, they experience greater vitality.
-It is also worth noting that autonomously reasons for doing activities would prevent people from negative affects and stress, even during social distancing.
-If people volitionally chose to be alone, they can feel relaxed and reduce stress (Nguyen, Ryan, & Deci, 2018).
-It means that people still can experience vitality and reduce stress when they are alone and during social distance restrictions if they actively chose what to do.
-Thus, autonomously regulating behaviors would associate with greater vitality and lesser stress during social distancing.
+The interpretation is, generally, the effect of need-satisfying activities or even a self-support approach to satisfy basic needs was similar to previous research that has found that support from social agents (e.g. teachers and managers) positively affects people's autonomous regulation and positive outcomes (e.g. Behzadnia, Mohammadzadeh, & Ahmadi, 2019; Slemp, Kern, Patrick, & Ryan, 2018).
+In other words, when individuals feel that they could choose an activity and freely make decisions about it, feel effective in doing that, and help others in doing the activities, they enjoy the activity and place importance on doing that activity, and thus, they experience greater vitality.
+It is also worth noting that autonomous reasons for doing activities would prevent people from negative affect and stress, even during social distancing.
+If people freely choose to be alone, they can feel relaxed and reduce stress (Nguyen, Ryan, & Deci, 2018).
+It means that people can still experience vitality and reduce stress when they are alone and during social distance restrictions if they actively choose what to do.
+Thus, autonomously regulating behaviors would be associated with greater vitality and lesser stress during social distancing.